BigAB/async-transform/CONTRIBUTING.md

 When contributing, please include tests with new features or bug fixes in a feature branch until you're ready to submit the code for consideration; then push to the fork, and submit a pull request.
 More detailed steps are as follows:

-1. Navigate to your clone of the async-transform repository - `cd /path/to/async-transform`
+1. Navigate to your clone of the @bigab/async-transform repository - `cd /path/to/@bigab/async-transform`
 2. Create a new feature branch - `git checkout -b some-fix`
 3. Make some changes
 4. Update tests to accomodate your changes